YashDevops/Login-Utility/README.md

 # Login Utility {client-agent}

 #### Problem Statement
-* Design a {Client-Agent} utility such that the agent can be installed on any instance and client has the ability to fetch login details from all the instances such.
+* Design a {Client-Agent} utility such that the agent can be installed on any instance and client has the ability to fetch login details from all the instances where agent are installed.
-* Create adeployment Stack for the above utility too
+* Create a deployment Stack for the above utility too
 ***

 #### Approach

 After going through the problem statement the first thing that came up on my mind was prometheus.
 Prometheus is a pull based metric fetcher.
-So I started designing same system design in my mind.
+So I started designing system in the same way.

 * Created a flask api which call and external command `[last]` and generate a json with adding instance metadata with it.
-* Created a python script that will call tha flask API and parse the json and manage state in local in flat file.
-And the provide the data by the state file.
+* Created a python `client` that will call flask `API` based on the `instance IP's` added in the `config.ini` and parse the json and manage state in local in flat file.
+And the provide the data to the `cli` from state file.

 ### Language used :
 - python3